Compare NSW Electricity Providers

 Ratings result

-EnergyAustralia took out four stars for overall satisfaction in our latest review, as well as for bill & cost clarity, customer service, ease of sign-up and online tools and advice.
-For value for money, this retailer scored three stars.
+EnergyAustralia took out three stars for overall satisfaction in 2023, as well as for value for money, bill and cost clarity and online tools and advice.
+It was awarded four stars for customer service and ease of sign-up.

 Editor’s notes

-EnergyAustralia has revamped its product range to provide customers with variable rate market offers.
-No longer offering conditional discounts on any of its plans, EnergyAustralia has moved towards ‘simplifying’ its offerings, with its most heavily marketed plans providing reasonable usage and supply rates.
-Its plans avoid exit fees and lock-in contracts.
-The retailer also offers a ‘basic’ plan, which sits equal to the reference price, and a plan suited to customers with solar panels installed.
+EnergyAustralia provides customers with a range of market offers, with its most heavily marketed plans providing reasonable usage and supply rates.
+Its plans avoid exit fees and lock-in contracts, and conditional discounts and credits are often available.
+The retailer also offers a ‘basic’ plan, which sits equal to the reference price, and a solar-specific plan with a higher feed-in tariff.

 Ratings result